-You are cordially invited to attend the Annual Meeting of Shareholders of Dynex Capital, Inc. (the "Company") on Tuesday, May 11, 2021.
-The meeting will begin at 11:00 a.m.
-Eastern Time and will be hosted online by webcast at www.meetingcenter.io/297721567.
-Last year, for the first time, we introduced a virtual meeting format for the Annual Meeting that we believe facilitates expanded shareholder access and participation.
-Additionally, due to the ongoing public health concerns associated with the COVID-19 pandemic, we believe that a virtual meeting format again this year will help protect the health, safety and well-being of our employees, shareholders and community at large, which continues to be our priority.
+You are cordially invited to attend the Annual Meeting of Shareholders of Dynex Capital, Inc. (the "Company") on Thursday, May 12, 2022 beginning at 9:00 a.m.
+Eastern Daylight Time.
+As with last year's annual meeting, we will use a virtual meeting format, which means that you may attend virtually by accessing https://meetnow.global/MVGGFKY.
+We believe that this format facilitates expanded shareholder access and participation.
+Additionally, due to the ongoing public health concerns associated with the COVID-19 pandemic, we believe that using a virtual meeting format again this year will help protect the health, safety and well-being of our employees, directors, shareholders and the community at large, which continues to be our priority.